mharen/mharen.github.io/_posts/2010/2010-11-02-arduino-day-2-digital-inputs-more-fun.md

 I’m still familiarizing myself with everything Arduino so this next project is a simple modification to my [day-1 LED project](../../2010/11/arduino-day-1-unpacking-and-fun-with.html).
 I’ve added some dip switches to control which pattern will appear on the LEDs.
 Here’s the result:

-<iframe width="741" height="417" src="https://www.youtube.com/embed/sQcut-JRXqY" title="Arduino Day 2: Fun with LEDs and Switches" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="full-embed hd" src="https://www.youtube.com/embed/sQcut-JRXqY" title="Arduino Day 2: Fun with LEDs and Switches" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 It’s really pretty simple.
 For switches 0 and 1, I have the hot line coming through an LED, through the switch, and then split between a resistor to ground and a digital input on the board.
 I’m not certain I have this right, but it works and my board hasn’t melted so it’s good enough for me.